go-i2p/crypto/elg/README.md

 }
 ```

-ElgamalEncryption represents an ElGamal encryption session with precomputed
+ElgamalEncryption represents an ElGamal encryption wrapper using the
-parameters.
-It stores the necessary cryptographic parameters (p, a, b1) for
-efficient encryption operations.
-Multiple messages can be encrypted using the
-same session for performance optimization.
-This structure implements a stateful
-ElGamal encryption session where the ephemeral key k is generated once and
-reused for multiple encryptions, providing better performance while maintaining
-cryptographic security through parameter isolation.
+go-i2p/elgamal library.
+It wraps a PublicKey and provides I2P-specific message
+formatting with SHA-256 integrity checks.

 #### func (*ElgamalEncryption) Encrypt